andreipfeiffer/css-in-js/README.md

 #### Conclusions

 When using Treat, we felt a lot like using CSS Modules: we need an external file for styles, we place the styles on the elements using `className`, we handle dynamic styles with __inline styles__, etc. However, we don't write CSS, and the overall experience with TypeScript support is magnificent, because everything is typed, so we don't do any __copy-paste__.
 Error messages are very helpful in guiding us when we do something we're not supposed to do.
-It's also the only analyzed solution the __extracts styles as `.css` files__ at built time, which should greatly improve the page load metrics.
+It's also the only analyzed solution that __extracts styles as `.css` files__ at built time, which provides better caching (learn more about the [performance implications](#1-css-file-extraction)).

 The only thing to look out for is the limitation regarding dynamic styling.
 In highly interactive UIs that require user input styling, we'll have to use inline styles.